Helsinki · Finland

 Authors must submit their papers electronically via easychair:

-The use of the LIPIcs style file, which will be provided at a later date, is mandatory; no changes to font size, page margins, etc., are permitted.
+The use of the LIPIcs 2018 style file (see LIPIcs: Instructions for Authors) is mandatory; no changes to font size, page margins, etc., are permitted.
+Note that the style file has been very recently updated, so please make sure that you are using the latest version.
 Program committee members (except the co-chairs) are allowed to submit papers.